sauljabin/kafka-sandbox/README.md

 MQTT Proxy enables MQTT clients to use the MQTT 3.1.1 protocol to publish data directly to Apache Kafka.

-> Careful.
-This does not convert kafka into a MQTT broker, this aims to provide a simple way to publish/persist IoT data to Kafka.
+> This does not convert kafka into a MQTT broker, this aims to provide a simple way to publish/persist IoT data to Kafka.

 - [kafka mqtt](https://docs.confluent.io/platform/current/kafka-mqtt/intro.html)
 - [kafka mqtt settings](https://docs.confluent.io/platform/current/kafka-mqtt/configuration_options.html)